-A participant's interest in their participant and employer matching contributions and related earnings thereon is fully vested and non-forfeitable.

-Any discretionary contributions to qualifying participants and related earnings become fully vested upon completing seven years of service, the qualifying participant attaining the age of 65 while employed by the employer, by termination due to the qualifying participant's death or disability, by termination of employment due to serious health conditions of the qualifying participants spouse, and by termination, by the employer for reasons other than serious cause.
+A participant's interest in their participant contributions is fully vested and non-forfeitable.
+Discretionary contributions to qualifying participants and related earnings become fully vested upon completing seven years of service, the qualifying participant attaining the age of 65 while employed by the employer, by termination due to the qualifying participant's death or disability, by termination of employment due to serious health conditions of the qualifying participant's spouse and by termination by the employer for reasons other than serious cause.
+In December 2016, the Plan was amended to allow a specified dollar amount of the qualifying participant's discretionary employer contribution to become fully vested and non-forfeitable.